Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Results

 To assess the efficacy of various machine learning approaches in predicting the required code changes to repay SATD, we compared two deep learning methods (i.e., BERT and TextCNN) and three classical machine learning methods (i.e., RF, LR, and SVR) against a baseline (i.e., random).
 Due to the substantial variability in the predicted values, we implemented a logarithmic transformation on the target variables, such as LA and FA, to stabilize the variance and normalize the distribution.
 This transformation produced a more normal distribution, which subsequently improved the learning capabilities of the evaluated machine learning models.
 Once we obtain the results, we convert them back to their original values for evaluation.

-The results presented in Table \ref{tb:rq3_1} provide a comprehensive comparison of different approaches in predicting the lines added (LA), lines deleted (LD), and total lines changed (LT) required for SATD repayment based on the SATD text.
+The results presented in \Cref{tb:rq3_1} provide a comprehensive comparison of different approaches in predicting the lines added (LA), lines deleted (LD), and total lines changed (LT) required for SATD repayment based on the SATD text.
 It is noted that the best results are highlighted in bold.
 To show the differences between different approaches, we also report the rank obtained from the ScottKnottESD test \citep{tantithamthavorn2018impact} in \cref{tb:rq3_1} within parentheses.
-As shown in Table \ref{tb:rq3_1}, the BERT-based approach achieves the lowest RMSE values for LA (11.1), LD (10.0), and LT (19.5), with an average RMSE of 13.5, closely followed by TextCNN with an average RMSE of 13.6.
+As shown in \Cref{tb:rq3_1}, the BERT-based approach achieves the lowest RMSE values for LD (10.0) and LT (19.5), while TextCNN achieves the lowest RMSE for LA (10.8).
+Overall, BERT attains the best average RMSE of 13.5, closely followed by TextCNN with an average RMSE of 13.6.
 The BERT-based approach significantly improves the average RMSE from 38.1 (baseline method) to 13.5.
 In comparison, the classical machine learning approaches yield average RMSE scores ranging from 16.0 to 24.4.
 Although these scores are significantly lower than the random baseline (38.1), they are still higher than the scores achieved by the BERT approach.

-We also predicted the number of files that need to be added (FA), deleted (FD), and modified (FM), as well as the total number of affected files (FT), and showed the results in Table \ref{tb:rq3_3}.
+We also predicted the number of files that need to be added (FA), deleted (FD), and modified (FM), as well as the total number of affected files (FT), and showed the results in \Cref{tb:rq3_3}.
 The BERT-based approach consistently demonstrates the lowest RMSE across all predicted values, with values of 0.33 for FA, 0.30 for FD, 2.03 for FM, and 2.30 for FT, resulting in an average RMSE of 1.24.
 Similarly, the performance of TextCNN is slightly worse than BERT (average 1.25 vs 1.24).
 Moreover, the average RMSE scores obtained by the classical machine learning approaches range from 1.36 to 1.79, which are substantially lower than the baseline (2.10).